dergigi/dergigi.github.io/collections/bitcoin/_posts/2019-12-22-bitcoin-s-eternal-struggle.markdown

 {% include image.html name="entropy-flip-2-coins.png" caption="2 bits of entropy" %}

-Flip both coins at the same time, and you will end up with either tail-tail, tail-heads, heads-tail, or tail-tail.
+Flip both coins at the same time, and you will end up with either tail-tail, tail-heads, heads-tail, or heads-heads.
 If you are a fair coin flipper, the chance of each combination will be 25%.
 Imagine a system that flips hundreds of coins at once, and you have something which could be used to generate a private key.